rebeccawilliams/oldrebeccawilliamssite/content/pages/index.md

   - type: hero_section
     title: Rebecca Williams
     content: >
-      Rebecca Williams is a researcher and writer deeply interested in how data and technology reconstructs power in society.
+      Rebecca Williams is a researcher and writer interested in how data and technology reconstructs power in society.
 She is also interested in oil painting, poetry, and picnics.
 She has lived along the Northeast Regional Amtrak line her whole life and currently lives in Brooklyn with her dog, Hannah Arendt.
     actions:
       - label: Read Full Bio
         url: /about